 Mary: Fine!
 I will.
 Great.

 Typically, the term “librarian” is rarely said out loud in movies — most likely because of time — and in most films, there is really no need to verbally identify the librarians.
-Standing behind the counter, shelving books, or pushing a cart is quite enough to establish a reel librarian.
+Standing or sitting behind a counter or desk, shelving books, or pushing a cart is quite enough to establish a reel librarian.

 Few films mention the education required for librarians.
 Again, Party Girl (1995) is an exception!
 There is a wonderful scene toward the end where Mary and her co-workers discuss the value of different library science degree programs.
 There is also a scene in the film, shown below, that highlights the 19th century qualifications for a “lady librarian”: